fpgadeveloper/ethernet-fmc-max-throughput/README.md

   * LPC connector (use zedboard.xdc)
 * [MicroZed 7Z020](http://microzed.org "MicroZed 7Z020") with [MicroZed FMC Carrier](http://zedboard.org/product/microzed-fmc-carrier "MicroZed FMC Carrier")
   * LPC connector (use mzfmc-7z020.xdc)

+### Future support

+This repository contains designs for the following boards, however they should not be considered functional at this stage.
+Please contact me for more information.

 * [PicoZed 7Z015, 7Z020 and 7Z030](http://zedboard.org/product/picozed "PicoZed") with [PicoZed FMC Carrier](http://zedboard.org/product/picozed-carrier-card "PicoZed FMC Carrier")
   * LPC connector (use pzfmc-7z015.xdc, or pzfmc-7z020.xdc, or pzfmc-7z030.xdc)